alankrantas/microbit-micropython-cookbook/README.md

 Which means to import everything under "microbit" so you can use them without using ```microbit.something```.

 Import normally does not "read" a module or function into memory; what it really does is to add variables pointing to all the stuff under module "microbit".
-(The exceptios are complex third-party, C++ based packages which have to be loaded upon being imported, but there is no way to install these on micro:bits anyway.)
+(The exceptions are some C++ based Python packages which have to be loaded upon being imported, which are common among data science packages, but there is no way to install these on the micro:bits anyway.)

 But using * to import everything is still a bad practice.
 If you do this in standard Python, you might accidentally import things with conflicted names.
 Instead, you *should always* explicitly import what you need: